sergenes/pytools/README.md

-# Python App Development Tools
+# Set of App Development Tools

 This project provides a set of tools useful for app development written in Python.
 It currently includes two tools: